dmbarbour/wikilon/README.md

 * build in import/export services
 * run all ABC code transactionally (for now)

-Until it's ready for multiple users, I'll bind by default to localhost (127.0.0.1).
+I like the idea of supporting multiple 'code bubbles' within a single browser tab/window.
+This would make it easier to edit definitions and see the results in multiple other views.
+I should probably look into similar systems, which I understand to leverage iframes and similar.
+Both the CodeBubbles IDE and Xiki might be

 I may need some external support to edit and view definitions via command line, e.g. for recovery purposes.
 In that case, I can either leverage Data.Acid.Remote for multi-process communication (that seems dubious and counter-productive to my long term goals), or I can try HTTP communication with an active instance and have a special localhost connection... or, alternatively, print a privileged capability-URI on the command line for administration.

-I like the idea of supporting multiple 'code bubbles' on a browser.
-I suppose I could do this via OWS or iframes or similar.
-But an important part will be getting started with reactivity from early on.
-So it might be a good idea to focus on websockets support for reactive updates in the browser.
-In addition to xiki, CodeBubbles might be a good inspiration.
+### Concerns about Scalability

+I'm a little bit worried that acid-state might not be scalable enough.
+Intellectually, I understand this shouldn't be a problem in most use-cases... and at least won't be a problem for a very long time.
+But that doesn't change my emotional state.

+So I've resolved this: if acid-state keeping all objects in memory becomes a problem, I can feasibly develop an alternative backend for acid-state that supports explicit paging to hide elements that haven't been necessary.
+I can possibly even make the switch transparent, since I don't need to worry about disruption of a network like Data.Acid.Remote.

+And if not, I'm certain I can upgrade to a different back-end, later.
+But I really don't want to touch the filesystems API!
+Working with files is painful.

+For now, I shall pretend that acid-state does use paging, that it 'pages out' contents that don't need to be in memory, e.g. no worries about backing larger objects up to a separate file.
+Thusly, I could leave the scalability concern for much later.

 ## Design Thoughts

-I might choose to provide a more structured editing experience.
 I'd like to consider including the full ABC for inline ABC in the AO code, perhaps excepting ad-hoc tokens.
-(At least sealers, unsealers, and annotations will be allowed as tokens.
-Maybe those can be treated as special cases, too.)
+At least sealers, unsealers, and annotations will be allowed as tokens.
+Maybe those can be treated as special cases, with respect to a structured editing syntax?

 I really want to support embedded literal objects.
-Those will require some special consideration, I imagine.
+I imagine those will require some special considerations if I want highly efficient interactions with them.
+It might not be that big a deal to encode the full literal object and its interactions within JavaScript.
+Still, it might be more useful for Wikilon to have some special support for working with embedded literal objects, for the cases where they get really big (e.g. multiple megabytes).

 It might be useful to begin providing the 'ABC stream' control concept early on, as a generic interface to manipulate the Wikilon server.
 This could be performed via websockets or even via HTTP POST or PUT (with some sequencing model, e.g. single assignment on an incremental identifier).
 POST could be used to ask for a new session identifier with a set of authorities based on a capability URI.

-ABC and AO streams would make an excellent basis for debugging, recovery, consoles, etc..
+ABC and AO streams would make an excellent basis for debugging, recovery, administration, configuration, console apps, etc..

 ## Re: Keeping Lots of History

-I wonder if acid-state will keep up with my goals for long-running histories.
-The first thing to do is try it, I guess. :)  If not, I might start pushing old values (the long tail of history) to disk, under the premise that history access should be relatively infrequent.

 I'd like to keep a reasonably interesting history for every word, while gradually eliminating the fine-grained changes.
-My idea is to use a logarithmic history.
-A relevant question is to use logarithmic history per word vs. for the whole dictionary.
+My main idea here is to use a logarithmic history.
+An interesting question is to use logarithmic history per word vs. for the whole dictionary.
+Per word might result in better compression, and would result in a more stable history per word, so I lean in that direction.